-This document is intended to provide additional guidance on various topics related to preparing and submitting an FY 2021 Bank Enterprise Award Program (BEA Program) Application.
+This document is intended to provide additional guidance on various topics related to preparing and submitting an FY 2023 Bank Enterprise Award Program (BEA Program) Application.
 It includes additional information on specific types of Qualified Activities eligible for the CDFI Fund's BEA Program, instructions regarding treatment of certain transactions, instructions for interfacing with the CDFI Fund's Awards Management Information System (AMIS), and a glossary of BEA Program Terms.
 Any information provided should be considered in conjunction with the BEA Program Regulations which can be found at 12 C.F.R.
-Part 1806 (also referred to as the Interim Rule), the FY 2021 BEA Program Notice of Funding Availability (NOFA), and the FY 2021 BEA Program Application.
+Part 1806 (also referred to as the Interim Rule), the FY 2023 BEA Program Notice of Funding Availability (NOFA), and the FY 2023 BEA Program Application.
 This guidance is organized alphabetically by subject.
+Applicants are strongly encouraged to review all of the Application Materials on the CDFI Fund's website.
+Capitalized terms are defined in the applicable regs, Application and/or NOFA.
 Most recent updates are highlighted in yellow.

-Actual Award Amount
+Award Amount

-The CDFI Fund will determine the eligibility of each transaction an Applicant has submitted for consideration in its FY 2021 BEA Program Application.
+The CDFI Fund will determine the eligibility of each transaction an Applicant has submitted for consideration in its FY 2023 BEA Program Application.
 Based upon this review, the CDFI Fund will calculate the actual Award amount for which the Applicant is eligible.
 The CDFI Fund will determine actual Award amounts based upon the availability of funds, increase in Qualified Activities from the Baseline Period to the Assessment Period, the CDFI certification status of the Applicant, and the priority ranking of an Applicant.
 In calculating the increase in Qualified Activities, the CDFI Fund will determine the eligibility of each transaction that an Applicant has submitted for consideration for a BEA Program Award.
 In some cases, the actual Award amount calculated by the CDFI Fund may not be the same as the estimated Award amount requested by the Applicant.